D-Robotics/rdk_doc_en/docs/installation/preparation.md

 :::tip

-For more problem-solving, please refer to the [Frequently Asked Questions](../category/common_questions) section, and you can also visit the [Horizon Developer Forum](https://developer.horizon.cc/forum) for assistance.
+For more problem-solving, please refer to the [Frequently Asked Questions](../category/common_questions) section, and you can also visit the [D-Robotics Developer Forum](https://developer.d-robotics.cc/forum) for assistance.

 :::